-&lt;sup>19More specifically, we look at the sign and significance of the sum of (1) the coefficient of the control variable and (2) the coefficient of the interaction term, multiplied by 400 bps.
+$^{^{23}}$ More specifically, we look at the sign and significance of the sum of (1) the coefficient of the control variable and (2) the coefficient of the interaction term, multiplied by 400 bps.

 Previously in the paper, we hypothesise that the rapid and mostly customer-driven evolution of banks' liability side prompt banks to act on the asset side to counterbalance the widening of the duration gap by contracting lending supply to readjust their duration gap.
 If this hypothesis holds, we should observe a stronger lending contraction for loans with a longer duration.
 Indeed, in columns (5) to (8) of Table 5, we find that banks with a larger duration gap reduce long-term lending (defined as growth of loans with a maturity above 2 years) more strongly compared to banks with a smaller duration gap when interest rates increase.
 In terms of magnitude, the effect is twice as large compared to the baseline results (between -5.5 and -6.1 bps).
-On the other hand, the results for short-term lending (defined as growth of loans with a maturity equal to or below 2 years) are mainly positive but not significant (columns (1) to (4)).
-Also on the probability of issuing a new loan, we find that for loans with a maturity above 2 years, the probability decreases for banks with larger duration gap (Table 6, columns (5) to (8)).
+On the other hand, the results for short-term lending (defined as growth of loans with a maturity equal to or below 2 years) are mainly positive but not significant (columns (1) to (4)).24 Also on the probability of issuing a new loan, we find that for loans with a maturity above 2 years, the probability decreases for banks with larger duration gap (Table 6, columns (5) to (8)).
 Columns (1) to (4) show that the probability of issuing a new loan with a maturity below or equal to 2 years increases, although the coefficients are only marginally significant.
-These results support our hypothesis that banks with a large duration gap reshuffle their asset side by shifting from long-term to short-term lending to reduce their exposure to interest rate risk.
+In line with the findings of Paligorova and Santos (2017) and Varraso (2024), these results support our hypothesis that banks with a large duration gap reshuffle their asset side by shifting from long-term to short-term lending to reduce their exposure to interest rate risk.